Driver plows into people on San Francisco street, killing one

-(Reuters) - A driver plowed a vehicle into five people in San Francisco on Wednesday, killing one, before fleeing the scene, officials said on Wednesday.
+(Reuters) - A driver plowed a vehicle into five people in San Francisco on Wednesday, killing one, before fleeing the scene, officials said.

-The suspected driver was later arrested and his vehicle was seized, a police spokesman said.
+The five people were taken to Zuckerberg San Francisco General Hospital and Trauma Center, where one person died and one was in critical condition, said hospital spokesman Brent Andrew.
+The three others were in serious or fair condition.

 "We do not believe the general public is at risk," San Francisco police spokesman Robert Rueca said at a news conference, calling it an isolated incident.

-The people were taken to Zuckerberg San Francisco General Hospital and Trauma Center, where one died and one was in critical condition, hospital spokesman Brent Andrew said.
-The three others were in serious or fair condition.
+The driver was later arrested, the San Francisco Chronicle reported, citing unnamed sources.

-Police declined to immediately discuss what might have led to the incident.
-They initially said the driver plowed into the five people after an altercation.
+The newspaper, based on sources familiar with the investigation, also reported the people who were hit had been trying to steal the driver's vehicle.

-The San Francisco Chronicle reported that the people who were hit had been trying to steal the driver's vehicle.
+Police declined to immediately provide details on what might have led to the incident or confirm that a suspect had been arrested.
+They initially said the driver plowed into the five people after a physical altercation.

 In video from the San Francisco affiliate of NBC, paramedics and police could be seen attending to a person lying on the sidewalk after the incident in San Francisco's Dogpatch neighborhood, also known as the Central Waterfront.

-(Reporting by Alex Dobuzinskis in Los Angeles, Gina Cherelus in New York and Andrew Hay in New Mexico; Editing by Tom Brown and Grant McCool)
+(Reporting by Alex Dobuzinskis in Los Angeles and Gina Cherelus in New York; Editing by Tom Brown and Grant McCool)